rahimlaiwalla/Calendar-MVP/README.md

 ## User Notes

 When the application is served, you will come to a Log In page.
-Right now 8 users are set up from User1 to User8 (please note that there is no space betweer 'User' and the number)
+Right now 8 users are set up from User1 to User8 (please note that there is no space between 'User' and the number)

 Log in with one of the eight usernames only.
 No password is required at this time to enter the application.